ivan-toriya/ivan-toriya.github.io/_posts/2025-01-27-loop-invariant.md

 outside_loop() is faster than inside_loop() by a factor of 1.57
 ```

-So for CPython, it's ~144% faster, adn for PyPy, it's ~57% faster.
+So for CPython, it's ~144% faster, and for PyPy, it's ~57% faster.
 But look at the absolute time, the PyPy is incredibly more performant.
 I'm not really sure that the "loop-invariant code motion" is actually applied in the PyPy implementation at all, as the difference is still quite substantial.
 So, I attribute the speedup due to general PyPy optimizations.

 But now, let's look how Go compiler handles it.